 Authors can resist the truth of all this and it's not surprising.

 Writing a book, making a book, selling a book, building a business: it's quadruply challenging to do all these things at once.

 First time out, it can feel overwhelming.

-Some writers balk before they get started.
-They may find entrepreneurial/business language off-putting.
+Some writers balk at all this before they get started.
+They find entrepreneurial/business language off-putting.
 It can feel too commercial, crass, not creative enough.

 What about you?

-Can you ignite in yourself the characteristics of an entrepreneur?
-This is essentially applying the creative process you’re already bringing to your books to your book business.
+Can you ignite in yourself the characteristics of an creative director and entrepreneur?
+This is essentially applying the creative process you're already bringing to your writing and publishing into your book business.

 When it comes to reaching readers, and building a sustainable income, can you be:

 - Imaginative and visionary: Can you envisage the outcome you want for your author business and create something from nothing, by working steadily towards that desired outcome?

 - Independent: Can you ignore mob mentality and fix on the business models, income streams, micro-niche and readers that will deliver the perfect you-shaped enterprise?